-In March 2022, we adopted and our Board of Directors approved our 2022 Inducement Plan (Inducement Plan).
-Awards granted under our Inducement Plan are in accordance with the Nasdaq Listing Rules5635(c)(4).
+In March 2022, we adopted and our board of directors approved our 2022 Inducement Plan (our Inducement Plan).
+Awards granted under our Inducement Plan are in accordance with Nasdaq Listing Rule 5635(c)(4).
 A total of 300,000 shares of our common stock were initially reserved for the issuance under our Inducement Plan.

-The maximum term of options granted under the Inducement Plan is ten years.
+The maximum term of options granted under our Inducement Plan is ten years.
 Each option vests over a period of four years, with 25% of the shares vesting on the one-year anniversary of the applicable vesting commencement date and the remaining 75% vesting in equal monthly installments over three years, subject to continuous employment.

-In March 2022, we granted nonstatutory stock options under our Inducement Plan to purchase an aggregate of 58,400 shares of our common stock, each with an exercise price of \$5.24 per share as inducement awards to ten employees.
+In March 2022, we granted nonstatutory stock options under our Inducement Plan to purchase an aggregate of 58,400 shares of our common stock, each with an exercise price of \$5.24 per share as inducement awards to 10 new employees.
+In May 2022, we granted nonstatutory stock options under our Inducement Plan to purchase an aggregate of 113,400 shares of our common stock, each with an exercise price of \$3.48 per share as inducement awards to four new employees.